wardahfadil/tectoplot/README.md

 Kyle Edward Bradley, Asian School of the Environment, Nanyang Technological University, Singapore - November 2020 kbradley@ntu.edu.sg

+NOTE: This script is being actively developed during my spare time to support my own research projects, and large changes can occur that can accidentally break functionality.
+Eventually the code will be reworked to be more robust and will be more thoroughly tested and documented.
+In the mean time, a general changelog can be found at the top of the main tectoplot script.
+I am commiting updates fairly often as of December 2020.

+If you use this script, please keep an eye on your data and validate any plots and outputs before you use them!

 ### Example: A seismotectonic map with alternative hillshading
 <p align="center">
   <img src="pictures/solomon2.png" width="600">